Work

 Native Korean reader, casting wideSaramin + JobKorea

 The foreigner-targeted boards are easier on the way in.
 The Korean-language boards win on volume once your reading is functional.
-Most foreign residents who land good roles in Korea use a stack of three to four sites in parallel.
+Most candidates we hear from use a stack of three to four sites in parallel rather than relying on one.

 The foreigner-targeted boards